 Clicking on a thumbnail will open a full resolution JPG photo.
 Shooting information for each shot is on the bottom.
 The files are rather large, so they might take a while to load.

-One of the unique features of the FujiFilm cameras are the film emulations of some of the company’s iconic film stock.
-As a longtime user of FujiFilm’s films back in the day, I was intrigued by this.
+One of the unique features of the Fujifilm cameras is the film emulations of some of the company’s iconic film stock.
+As a longtime user of Fujifilm’s films back in the day, I was intrigued by this.
 The camera takes a digitally captured file and applies the same sort of unique exposure profiles of the films.

 But there’s a nice option for RAW shooters to use this as well.
-FujiFilm has created the same film emulations as post-processing camera profiles that are built in to Lightroom 5.4.
+Fujifilm has created the same film emulations as post-processing camera profiles that are built into Lightroom Classic.
 So you can shoot RAW and still take advantage of this option.
 This isn’t the same thing as a develop preset.
-This is hard coded into the beginning of the process as a camera profile, and you can still have the usual control over the develop settings.
-These aren’t available with non-FujiFilm RAW files.
+This is hardcoded into the beginning of the process as a camera profile, and you can still have the usual control over the develop settings.
+These aren’t available with non-Fujifilm RAW files.